Questor’s Gambit

 At every junction between corridors, Cmdr.
 Wilker looked back at Lt.
 LeGuin for directions.
 The little orange cat scanned with his uni-meter and silently gestured which way to go.

 Cmdr.
 Wilker’s herd-dog instincts told him that he should be behind his crew, watching their backs and protecting them, but he had to trust Lt.
 Vonn with that role.
 He knew the yellow lab had them covered from the rear.
-Her blazor may have proved useless in the Initiative’s engineering bay, but a blazor rifle was ten times more powerful.
+Her blazor may have proved useless in the Initiative’s engineering bay, but a blazor rifle was ten times more powerful than a hand blazor.
 If that wasn’t enough to protect them, the electron pulse cannon strapped to her other leg worked on an entirely different principle.
 A pulse from it ought to leave one of these giant insects curled on the floor, contorted by spasms of pain.
 If all else failed, Cmdr.
-Wilker knew the yellow lab was not above paw-to-claw combat, and the vibro-sword strapped to her back would be able cut them all free from sticky silk if need be.
+Wilker knew the yellow lab was not above paw-to-claw combat, and the vibro-sword strapped to her back would be able to cut them all free from sticky silk if need be.

 Cmdr.
 Wilker knew he was leading a tight team, and they were prepared for dangerous missions.
 Nonetheless, he was infinitely relieved when the little orange tabby looked up from his uni-meter and said, “There’s a hyper crystal in the chamber at the end of this corridor, and I’m not picking up any life signs.”

-Excellent, all they had to do was nab the crystal, call back to the Iniative, and teleport the hell out of here.
+Excellent, all they had to do was nab the crystal, call back to the Initiative, and teleport the hell out of here.
 At least, that’s what Cmdr.
-Wilker thought until he’d poked his long Collie nose through the chamber door.
+Wilker thought until he’d poked his long collie nose through the chamber door.
 Except, it wasn’t a small chamber on the other side; the space opened out above and around him.
 There were no arthropoids nearby, but he could see them flying through the open space in the distance.
 He hadn’t realized they had wings.

 Lt.
 LeGuin stepped up beside Cmdr.
 Wilker, and the wide open space in front of them reflected eerily in the lenses of his techno-focal goggles.
 The vessel was a hollow icosahedron — small chambers and corridors lined the outer shell of the vessel, but the heart was nearly empty.
 Spires rose from the walls, pointing towards the center, and a few latticed bridge-ways crisscrossed the space.
 Far above their heads, where the bridge-ways met in the very center of the yawning open space, a massive knot of silk like a giant cocoon pulsed, beating like a heart.